Farafra Oasis Travel Guide

 In the new kingdom, there was some evidence that Ramses II used to import stones from the Farafra Oasis to be used in constructing his many temples in Luxor precisely.
 However, no mining locations have ever been discovered in the Farafra.

 In the Coptic time, Egyptian Copts used to escape the aggressiveness and assaults of the Romans and go to the Farafra and the other oasis as well.
-The Copts left some ruins in Farafra that proof they had a sort of civilization there.
+The Copts left some ruins in Farafra that prove they had a sort of civilization there.

 After the Arab conquest of Egypt, the trade of dates and olives between the Farafra oasis and the Nile Valley flourished tremendously.
-Camel caravans used to carry the goods and products of the Farafra to the district of Dirot in the Nile valley.
+Camel caravans were used to carry the goods and products of the Farafra to the district of Dirot in the Nile Valley.
 The caravans used to go back to the Farafra full of cloth, tea, and all the products of the Nile Valley.

 The family of Mohamed Ali gave some attention to the oasis and the Farafra among them.
-This was why Khedive Ismail sent the German scientist, Gerhard Rudolf, to see if the Farafra really hosted a river that contained no water.
+This was why Khedive Ismail sent the German scientist, Gerhard Rudolf, to see if the Farafra hosted a river that contained no water.
 Rudolf tried to pass through the western desert to reach Farafra but he was never able to do so.
 However, he spent three months, with his caravan, in the Egyptian desert and oasis.
 Rudolf published an interesting study concerning his stay in the deserts of Egypt and this publication worked as a reference for anyone who wanted to explore the Western Desert

-Just before the end of the 19th century, a Senusi worship site, a Muslim political-religious system that was established in Libya and the Sudan region and it was founded in Mecca in 1837, was built in the Farafra.
-This made many Senusis emigrated from the Libyan desert to the Farafra.
+Just before the end of the 19th century, a Senusi worship site, a Muslim political-religious system that was established in Libya and the Sudan region and was founded in Mecca in 1837, was built in the Farafra.
+This made many Senusis emigrate from the Libyan desert to the Farafra.
 The Senusis remained in the Farafra until the beginning of the 20th century.
 Even today, many original inhabitants who belong to the Farafra Oasis have the name Senusi and have some Senusi origins.